 Balances Working balances are needed to finance expenditure in advance of income from precepts and grant.
 Any excess may be applied, at the discretion of the Authority, to reduce the Council Tax precept or to meet unexpected costs during the year.
 Balances on holding accounts and funds are available to meet expenditure in future years without having an adverse effect on revenue expenditure.
 Budget A statement of the income and expenditure plan of the Authority over a specified period.
 The most common is the annual Revenue budget expressed in financial terms which can include other information, e.g. number of staff.
 Capital Adjustment Account Introduced in the 2007 Statement of Recommended Practice, and reflecting the difference between the cost of Non-current assets consumed and the capital financing set aside to pay for them.
 Capital Expenditure Payments made for the acquisition or provision of assets of Long Term value to the Authority e.g. land, buildings and equipment.
 Capital Financing The raising and application of money to pay for capital expenditure.
 Usually the cost of capital assets is met by borrowing but capital expenditure may also be financed by other means such as leasing or contributions from the revenue accounts, the proceeds of the sale of capital assets, capital grants, and other contributions.
 Capital Grants Grants from the Government or other bodies toward capital expenditure on a specific service or project.
 Capital Receipts Receipts from the sale of Non-current assets.
 These may be used to finance capital expenditure.
 Capital Reserves An internal account used as an alternative to external borrowing to finance capital expenditure.
-The value is shall in the Delever.
-Object for New surrout energies are using encount.
-This is the existing least of the New Carrying Amount The value included in the Balance Sheet for Non-current assets is the carrying amount.
+Carrying Amount The value included in the Balance Sheet for Non-current assets is the carrying amount.
 This is the original cost of the Non- current asset less any depreciation, amortisation or impairment costs and increases/decreases in value or revaluation.